circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ```
 {% endraw %}

-**Note:** The ability to invoke jobs multiple times in a single workflow with parameters is available in configuration version 2.1.
-When invoking the same job multiple times with parameters across any number of workflows, the build name will be changed (i.e. `sayhello-1` , `sayhello-2`, etc.).
+**Note:** When invoking the same job multiple times with parameters across any number of workflows, the build name will be changed (i.e. `sayhello-1` , `sayhello-2`, etc.).
 To ensure build numbers are not appended, utilize the `name` key.
 The name you assign needs to be unique, otherwise the numbers will still be appended to the job name.
 As an example:

 ```yaml
 workflows: